-Dutch-Japanese relations have a long and interesting history, determined by commerce, trade and war.
-Here’s a glimpse into this 400-year old history.
+Dutch-Japanese relations have a long and interesting history, which is determined by commerce, trade, and war.
+Here’s a glimpse into the 400 years that the Netherlands and Japan share. 🇳🇱🇯🇵

 Dutch-Japanese: a match made in the seas

-The Shogun bestowed on the Dutch a trading permit, which was good news, as the Dutch had recently founded, in 1602, the infamous VOC, the Dutch East India Company.
+The Shogun bestowed on the Dutch a trading permit — great news, as the Dutch had just founded the infamous Dutch East India Company (VOC).
 This gave the newly-founded company a new foreign trading partner to conduct commerce with.
-The VOC managed to obtain a permit to trade with all the shipping ports of Japan, and opened the first trading post in Hirado, in 1609.
+The VOC (founded in 1602) managed to obtain a permit to trade with all the shipping ports of Japan and opened the first trading post in Hirado, in 1609.

 Western knowledge in Japan

-For the subsequent 200 years, between 1641 and 1853, the Dutch were the only Western power allowed to trade with Japan, and thus, they became the gate to the outside world for the Japanese, especially through the VOC.
-Western science spread to Japan through the port in Dejima, with the term Rangaku (Dutch learning) being used to describe this phenomenon.
+For the subsequent 200 years, between 1641 and 1853, the Dutch were the only Western power allowed to trade with Japan, becoming the gate to the outside world for the Japanese — especially through the VOC.
+Western science spread to Japan through the port in Dejima, with the Japanese term rangaku (Dutch learning) being used to describe this phenomenon.

 After the opening of a surgeon’s post on the island, high-ranking Japanese officials would come for treatment when their own local doctors failed.
-A well-known foreign doctor at the time was German-born Caspar Schamberger, who brought with him knowledge of treatments, medicine and medical books.
+A well-known foreign doctor at the time was the German-born Caspar Schamberger, who brought with him knowledge of treatments, medicine, and medical books. 📚

-Japan had managed, compared to most of its nearby neighbours, to successfully navigate upholding its culture and traditions, while also maintaining some sort of contact with the outside world through the Dutch and the VOC.
-It all changed on one faithful day in July 1853.
+Japan had successfully managed — compared to most of its nearby neighbours — to navigate upholding its culture and traditions, while also maintaining some sort of contact with the outside world through the Dutch and the VOC.
+However, this all changed on one faithful day in July 1853.

-Ah yes, the United States arrived (we’ve heard this story many times before).
-Mind you, they were not looking for oil.
-They were just looking for some trade deals.
-Aggressive trade deals, but still trade deals.
-Arriving with battleships in the Tokyo bay, they forced the Japanese to open up the country and allow foreign trade with multiple countries.
+Why?
+Ah yes, the United States arrived (we’ve heard this story many times before 😬).
+Suprisingly, they were not looking for oil, just for some trade deals.
+Aggressive ones at that, but still trade deals.
+Arriving with battleships in Tokyo bay, the Americans forced Japan to open up the country and allow foreign trade with multiple countries.

 This was somewhat bad news for the Dutch, as they lost their exclusive friendship with Japan.
-But like two old childhood friends who get separated by adulthood and responsibilities do, Dutch-Japanese relations survived, probably thanks to the telegraph.
+But just like two old childhood friends who get separated by adulthood and responsibilities, the Dutch-Japanese relations managed to somehow survive, and it was probably thanks to the telegraph. ✉️

 A nasty divorce of Dutch-Japanese relations: World War II

-There’s everything you’d expect in this village.
-There’s windmills, wooden clogs, Gouda cheese.
+There’s everything you’d expect in a Dutch village — windmills, wooden clogs, and even Gouda cheese.
 There’s even a recreation of the Liefde ship, the first one to arrive in Japan 400 years ago.
-And so, the relationship between these two countries has reached full circle.
+And so, the relationship between these two countries has reached a full circle. 🤝

-Recently, in the scope of this article, our team at DutchReview went on a visit to the Sieboldhuis, located in Leiden.
-As mentioned above, it hosts the collection of none other than Philipp Franz von Siebold and the entire collection he acquired while in Japan.
-It contains a lot of artefacts from the day to day life of the Japanese at the time, and while the collection obviously has some Western colonial quirks (look at this Japanese toothbrush!) it’s still worthwhile to in order to get a glimpse of Japanese society at the time and its relationship with the Netherlands.
+It contains a lot of artefacts from the day-to-day life of the Japanese at the time, and while the collection obviously has some Western colonial quirks, it’s still worthwhile to get a glimpse of Japanese society at the time and its relationship with country of the lowlands.

 Have you ever been to Japan, and if so, did you feel the mark of the relations between these two countries?
 Let us know in the comments!

-Feature Image: Kawahara Keiga/ MIT Visualizing Cultures/Wikimedia Commons
+Feature Image: Kawahara Keiga/ MIT Visualizing Cultures/Wikimedia Commons/Public domain